Dance Studios in South Florida

 Seller’s Role After the Sale

-Because dance studio owners may be a critical part of a dances studio’s value, the transition after the sale is often negotiable and of paramount concern for the buyer.
+Because dance studio owners often play a key role in the business, the transition after the sale is often of paramount concern for the buyer.
 Most dance studio owners are identifiable in some way with the studio’s brand and generally known by the parents as the owner.
 In preparing their business for sale, a dance studio owner should limit his or her own role, responsibilities, and time spent in the studio.
 Otherwise, the valuation of the dance studio will suffer since buyers will fear the loss of clients when the seller is no longer around.
-In any event, a professional business broker must – early in the sales process – facilitate substantive discussions about the post-closing transition and the seller’s role in the studio after the sale.
+In any event, a professional business broker must – early in the sales process – facilitate substantive discussions about the post-closing transition after the sale.

 Example of Smooth Transition for Dance Studio